 Who or what has most influenced your artistic journey?

-Why are you drawn to your particular subject matter?
+Why are you drawn to your particular creative medium?

-What's the best piece of advice you have been given?
+What's the best piece of artistic advice you have been given?

-Check out Gary's collection of limited edition prints on our online gallery.
+Check out Adam's collection of bronze sculpture on our online gallery.